Latest News

 The growth of energy-intensive products as well as higher-valued components and products indicates that Turkey's economy can grow and increase wealth for its people.

-The economy of the country is also facing substantial risks, including high inflation, rising levels of government debt, and a weakening dollar that reduces the purchasing power.
+The economy of the country is also facing substantial risks, including high inflation, an increasing government debt level, and a weakening dollar that reduces the purchasing power.

 Turkey's hubs of production are heavily dependent on European countries as consumers.
 They therefore face a risk of a decline in demand if there is a recession in Europe.